IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ###### 3.71.4.1.3.2 Authorization Code grant type

 The Authorization Server shall authenticate confidential and credential clients using the *client\_id* and *client\_secret*, or by other reliable client authentication method.
-In the latter case, the Authorization Server SHALL resolve the client authentication to a *client\_id* which was registered beforehand.
+In the latter case, the Authorization Server shall  resolve the client authentication to a *client\_id* which was registered beforehand.

 The Authorization Server shall verify that all required parameters of the authorization request are present and valid.
 If valid, the Authorization Server shall authenticate the user and obtain the user consent (by presenting the user a form to authorize specific scopes or by establishing approval via other means).
 When the user consent is established, the Authorization Server shall issue an authorization code to the client redirect URI conveying the authorization code and client state value.

 The Authorization Client shall use the authorization code to request the access token from the Authorization Server.
-The Authorization Server SHALL verify the access token request as described in [OAuth 2.1, Section 4.1.3].
+The Authorization Server shall  verify the access token request as described in [OAuth 2.1, Section 4.1.3].

 #### 3.71.4.2 Get Authorization Token Response

 ##### 3.71.4.2.1 Message Semantics
-The Authorization Server SHALL respond an error response as defined in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 5.2] if the request does not match the requirements or is not understood.
+The Authorization Server shall  respond an error response as defined in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 5.2] if the request does not match the requirements or is not understood.

 If the access token request is valid and authorized, the Authorization Server responds the access token response message in JSON format with the following attributes [OAuth 2.1, Section 4.2.3]:

-- *token_type* (REQUIRED): The value of the parameter SHALL be *Bearer*.
+- *token_type* (REQUIRED): The value of the parameter shall  be *Bearer*.

 - *access_token* (REQUIRED): A JSON string containing the access token.
 The format of the access token string depends on the supported JWT Token, SAML Token or Introspect Token options.

 - *scope* (REQUIRED): The scope granted by the Authorization Server.

-- *expires_in* (OPTIONAL): This parameter MAY be used to inform the Authorization Client how long the access token is valid.
+- *expires_in* (OPTIONAL): This parameter may be used to inform the Authorization Client how long the access token is valid.

 - *refresh_token* (OPTIONAL): A token provided by the Authorization Server which can be used by the Authorization Client to obtain new access tokens using the same authorization grant.

-The access token response MAY contain other parameter or extensions depending on the implementation details of the Authorization Server [OAuth 2.1, Section 4.2.3].
+The access token response may contain other parameter or extensions depending on the implementation details of the Authorization Server [OAuth 2.1, Section 4.2.3].

-The Authorization Server SHALL include the HTTP *Cache-Control* response header field with value *no-store* and the *Pragma* response header field value *no-cache* to the access token response [OAuth 2.1, Section 4.2.3].
+The Authorization Server shall  include the HTTP *Cache-Control* response header field with value *no-store* and the *Pragma* response header field value *no-cache* to the access token response [OAuth 2.1, Section 4.2.3].

 Figure 3.71.4.2.1-1 is non-normative example of the access token response: